Elements' Snow Clearing Updates

 Page Not Loading Today’s Information?
 Hit the refresh ↻ Button.

-Thinking of heading up here for the weekend?
-We cannot stress enough the need to plan ahead and check in with both CalTrans Road Conditions as well as CHP Truckee.
+Thinking of heading up here?
+We cannot stress enough the need to plan and check in with both CalTrans Road Conditions as well as CHP Truckee.

 PLEASE MAKE EYE CONTACT with any operator before approaching or coming near the machine.